GuildOfWeavers/distaff/src/stark/README.md

 ## Proof generation

-To generate a STARK proof, we use `prove()` function from the [prover](prover.rs) module.
+To generate a STARK proof we use `prove()` function from the [prover](prover.rs) module.
 The function takes the following parameters:

 * **trace** - an execution [trace table](trace) resulting from executing a program.
 The trace table is instantiated in the [processor](../processor) module, and then passed into the `prove()` function.
 * **inputs** - a list of values to which the stack is initialized at the first step of the computation.
 * **outputs** - a list of values which must be on the stack at the last step of the computation.
 * **options** - [config options](options.rs) for proof generation.
 These control trade offs between proof size, proving time, and security level.

-At the high level, the proof generation process consists of the following 9 steps.
+At the high level, proof generation process consists of the following 9 steps.

 ### 1. Extend execution trace
 We can think of register traces in the execution trace table as evaluations of trace polynomials *T<sub>i</sub>(x)*.
 Thus, each row in the trace table can be written as: